zerkz/mcp/README.md

          "--allow-non-ga-tools"]
        }
      }
+}
 ```
+The `args` format shown in the preceding example is the same for all MCP clients; it's how you customize the DX MCP Server for your particular environment.
+Notes:

+- The `"-y", "@salesforce/mcp"` part tells `npx` to automatically install the `@salesforce/mcp` package instead of asking permission.
+Don't change this.
-The `args` format shown in the preceding example is the same for all MCP clients and how you customize the DX MCP server for your particular environment.
-See the *Reference* sections below for the possible flags you can pass the `args` option, and possible values you can pass to the `--orgs`, `--toolsets`, and `--tools` flags.
+- See the *Reference* sections below for the possible flags you can pass the `args` option, and possible values you can pass to the `--orgs`, `--toolsets`, and `--tools` flags.

-When writing the `args` option, surround both the flag names and their values in double quotes, and separate all flags and values with commas.
+- When writing the `args` option, surround both the flag names and their values in double quotes, and separate all flags and values with commas.
 Some flags are Boolean and don't take a value.
-The preceding example shows three flags that take a string value (`--orgs`, `--toolsets`, and `--tools`) and one Boolean flag (`--allow-non-ga-tools`).
+- The preceding example shows three flags that take a string value (`--orgs`, `--toolsets`, and `--tools`) and one Boolean flag (`--allow-non-ga-tools`).
+This configuration starts a DX MCP Server that enables all the MCP tools in the `orgs`, `metadata`, `data`, and `users` toolsets and a specific tool called `run_apex_tests`.
+It also enables tools in these configured toolsets that aren't yet generally available.

-The `"-y", "@salesforce/mcp"` part tells `npx` to automatically install the `@salesforce/mcp` package instead of asking permission.
-Don't change this.

 <details>
 <summary>Reference: Available Flags for the `args` Option</summary>